 Officers should be aware that they are financially and legally responsible for the organization during their terms of service, and can be held responsible by Yale for infractions committed by their organizations.

-A student on probation may not hold leadership or officer positions in any registered student organization.
+A student on Leave of Absence, Yale Term/Year Abroad, or probation may not hold leadership or officer positions in any registered student organization.

-All registered students, faculty, and staff of Yale University can be active members of an undergraduate organization, as long as Yale College students constitute a majority of the membership.
+Graduate and professional students, faculty, and staff of Yale University can be active (voting) members of an undergraduate organization, as long as Yale College students constitute a majority of the membership.

 If special talents or skills are required to join an organization, the standards the group uses to select its members must be related to the needs of the organization.
 Moreover, the organization must make public announcements about auditions or competitions to ensure that interested students are informed.